-2 children rescued in Turkey as quake death toll reaches 81
+Turkey pulls 2 girls out of rubble three days after quake

-IZMIR, Turkey (AP) — Rescue teams on Monday brought out two girls alive from the wreck of their collapsed apartment buildings in the Turkish coastal city of Izmir, three days after a strong earthquake centered in the Aegean Sea hit Turkey and Greece.
+IZMIR, Turkey (AP) — In what one rescue worker called “a miracle,” extraction teams brought two girls out alive Monday from the wreckage of their collapsed apartment buildings in the Turkish city of Izmir, three days after a strong earthquake hit Turkey and Greece.

+Onlookers applauded in joy and relief as ambulances carrying the girls rushed to hospitals immediately after their rescues.

-More than a thousand people were injured in the quake, which was centered in the Aegean Sea, northeast of the Greek island of Samos.
+Close to 1,000 people were injured, mostly in Turkey, in the quake, which was centered in the Aegean Sea northeast of the Greek island of Samos.
 It killed two teenagers on Samos and injured at least 19 other people on the island.

-Rescue workers clapped in unison as 14-year-old Idil Sirin was removed from the rubble, after being trapped for some 58 hours.
+Rescue workers clapped in unison Monday as 14-year-old Idil Sirin was removed from the rubble, after being trapped for 58 hours.
 Her 8-year-old sister, Ipek, did not survive, NTV television reported.

-Seven hours later, rescuers extricated 3-year-old Elif Perincek, whose mother and two sisters had been rescued two days earlier, from another toppled building.
+Seven hours later, rescuers working on another toppled building extricated 3-year-old Elif Perincek, whose mother and two sisters had been rescued two days earlier.
 The child spent 65 hours in the wreckage of her apartment and became the 106th person to be rescued alive, the state-run Anadolu Agency reported.

-Onlookers applauded as ambulances carrying the girls rushed to hospitals immediately after their rescue.
+Muammer Celik of Istanbul’s search-and-rescue team told NTV television that he thought Elif was dead when he reached the child inside the wreckage.

+“There was dust on her face, her face was white,” he said.
+“When I cleaned the dust from her face, she opened her eyes.
+I was astonished.”

 There was some debate over the magnitude of the earthquake.
 The U.S. Geological Survey rated it 7.0, while Istanbul’s Kandilli Institute put it at 6.9 and Turkey’s emergency management agency said it measured 6.6.